-This one might be more challenging for single moms with multiple kids.
-But if you have the room, consider renting your space on Airbnb to bring in extra cash.
+This one might be best for single moms with just one child.
+If you have an extra room in your home, consider renting it on Airbnb to bring in extra cash.

 Renting your space on Airbnb may feel a bit invasive at first.
 But it can actually be a great way to bring in extra cash while meeting interesting people that are traveling for work – or even better, if you live near a college campus, hosting a college student for a while!

 If you do this at least once a month, you can generate cash to make rent easier or pay down your mortgage faster.